Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 \subsubsection{Wavy precession}

-Now, we will choose initial values satisfying $E'<Mglb/a$ and $|a|>|b|$. $\dot \phi$ can be equal to zero when $U_{eff}=Mglb/a$ and $|a|>|b|$, and $U_{eff}$ can not be equal to $Mglb/a$ when $E'<Mglb/a$.
-Then, in this case, $\dot \phi$ can not be equal to zero and change sign.
-Therefore, $\dot \phi$ always has the same sign, and the spinning symmetric top precesses in one direction with changing $\dot \phi$.
+Now, we will consider a case satisfying $E'<Mglb/a$ and $|a|>|b|$. $\dot \phi$ can be equal to $0$ when $U_{eff}=Mglb/a$ and $|a|>|b|$, and $U_{eff}$ can not be equal to $Mglb/a$ when $E'<Mglb/a$.
+Then, in this case, $\dot \phi$ can not be equal to $0$ and change sign.
+Therefore, $\dot \phi$ always has the same sign, and the spinning heavy symmetric top precesses in one direction with changing $\dot \phi$.
 In such cases, there is more than one nutation in one precession period, and a wavy pattern is seen.

 To obtain such a case, one can choose initial values as $\theta_0=0.524 \,rad$, $\dot \theta_0=0$, $\dot \phi_0=7.00 \,rad \,s^{-1}$ and $\dot \psi_0=250 \,rad \,s^{-1}$.
 With these initial values, constants can be found as $a=64.2 \,rad \,s^{-1}$, $b=57.4 \,rad \,s^{-1}$, $E'=0.0603 \,J$ and $Mgl b/a=0.0608 \,J$.
 The turning angles of $\theta$ are $\theta_{max}=0.524 \,rad$ and $\theta_{min}=0.488 \,rad$. $U_{eff}$, $E'$ and $Mglb/a$ can be seen in figure \ref{fig:uefftt_2}(a).